rpmuller/ePubs/WP1.md

-rural populations, which were more conservative, retained the religions and the languages to which they were accustomed.[^84] In Asia Minor, the Greek cities of the coast had, for centuries, had an influence on their barbarian neighbours.
+rural populations, which were more conservative, retained the religions and the languages to which they were accustomed.[^84] In Asia Minor, the Greek cities of the coast had, for centuries, had an influence on their barbarian neighbors.
 This was intensified by the Macedonian conquest.
 The first conflict of Hellenism with the Jews is related in the Books of the Maccabees.
 It is a profoundly interesting story, unlike anything else in the Macedonian Empire.